Three Dimensional Media

 q Allow learners to examine models or mock-ups which

-may not be easy in the real object
+may not be easy in

 q Functional model/mock-ups allow learners to handle